Which tool fits your workflow?

 Paneflow vs WezTerm

-Future comparisons under consideration: tmux, zellij, Alacritty.
-Open a GitHub issue if you want to vote on which one ships next.
+Future comparisons under consideration: Alacritty, Kitty.
+Open a GitHub issue to suggest the next one.